-MSG stands for modular synthesized graphics.
+MSG stands for Modular Synthesized Graphics.
 MSG is a modular image processing architecture that allows you to build essentially an infinite number of different image or video processing effects or abstract procedural art images or animations.
 MSG presets can generate abstract procedural art from scratch, or can be configured to process a source image or video frame in some way.

 MSG presets can be used as stand alone effects.
 They can also be encapsulated into paint synthesizer presets for use in interactive or automatic painting in many different ways.
 You can paint with MSG Live source brushes, MSG Brush Load paint nib generation, MSG path start scanning, or MSG path shape generation.

-There are over 500 different MSG processors.
+There are over 600 different MSG processors.
 Each processor performs some kind of image processing function and typically has a number of user editable parameters.
 Individual processors are combined together in a linear processor chain list to build a particular MSG effect.
 Each processor has one or more IO (input-output) ports.
 IO ports are hooked up to individual Streams.
 Streams can be individual monochrome image channels as well as things like color gradients or color palettes.

 Every MSG preset will have at least 3 output streams (R Out, G Out, B Out), which correspond to the red,green,blue image channels for the effects output image.
 If a MSG preset is designed to process an input image, then it will also have 3 input streams (R Src, G Src, B Src) corresponding to the red, green, blue image channels of the input image.
 Each MSG preset can have up to 3 integral color palettes and color gradients, which can also be accessed via stream io connections.
 Additional image streams can be used as temporary image buffers when designing an effect.